EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step2.md

 ### 7. Execute container

 Last but not least, we add the command "bpf_execute_ctx()" to execute the container to the thread callback function body.
-At the current state of the femto container project it is necessary to have a variable, to store the return value of the code, that is executed in the container, even if it is not used.
+At the current state of the Femto-container project, it is necessary to have a variable, to store the return value of the code, that is executed in the container, even if it is not used.

 <pre class="file" data-filename="./tutorial_helloworld/main.c" data-target="insert" data-marker="//placeholder(7)">